infinitepower18/WSA-Sideloader/README.md

 DPI awareness is temporarily disabled due to a visual bug.
 I hope to fix this issue in a future update.

 ### No new ARM64 builds
 No new builds will be released until further notice.
+More details can be found [here](https://github.com/infinitepower18/WSA-Sideloader/discussions/30).

 ## FAQ